Should You Optimise For Your VIP Customers?

 One of the most scientific methods we use to improve site design and increase the conversion rate is through online experiments (i.e. A/B tests and multivariate tests).
-However, when we run the analysis for such tests the standard practice is to remove outliers to avoid the results from being overly skewed by abnormal observations, such as from high value players (VIPs).
+However, when we run the analysis for such tests the standard practice is to remove outliers to avoid the results from being overly skewed by abnormal observations.
+Like high value players (VIPs).
 Is this practice consistent with a website where a small minority of customers generate the vast majority of revenues?

-I was recently asked this question on behalf of an online gambling site as 5% of their users generate over 50% of revenues.
+I was recently asked this question on behalf of an online gambling site.
+5% of their users generate over 50% of revenues.
 Here is what they asked: